karayabin/universe-snapshot/universe/Ling/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/updateEntry.md

 Updates the entry in the operations.byml file of the given context that matches the given id.

 Throws an exception if the file wasn't found, or in case of problems.

+The options are:

+- move: bool=false.
+Whether to move or copy the file from the given path to the destination.